 Exercise has been proven to help both sleep quality and sleep quantity.
 Being physically active also keeps us feeling young both mentally and physically too.
 Exercising outdoors is even better, as it helps with our daily dose of sunlight.
 So if you aren’t as fit as you used to be, or have stopped exercising altogether, going for an early morning walk is a perfect way to start getting active again.

 Other exercises to consider are water aerobics, water exercises and swimming.
 These great ways to keep fit when we get older as they are ‘none-weight-bearing’ and so gentler on ‘old bones’.

 Relaxing exercise such as Yoga and Tai Chi are also fantastic especially when done in the evening.
 Not only are they great at helping us keep our flexibility, they can calm our minds, and centre us at night too.

 However, always stop exercising at least 2 hours and ideally 4 hours before bed to give you body chance to cool down for sleep.

 4) Relax before bedtime, take a bath before bed, read a book and meditate

-When we lived in caves, we would have felt a drop in air temperature as the sun went down.
+With regards to heat, prehistorically we would have been exposed to a drop in air temperature as the sun went down.
 Along with the decrease in light, this was a signal to your brain that it was time for sleep.
 You can mimic this affect by having a warm bath about 45 minutes before bedtime.
-This is a great way to relax, as is reading a book, rather than watching TV, which often stimulates us.
-Learning to meditate is also a great way to switch our minds off at night.
+Not only will a bath help you relax, but once you are out of the bath the resulting drop in body temperature will help you to feeling tired and ready for bed.

 6) Check the side effects of any medication